meebenitez/meebenitez.github.io/_posts/2017-09-29-rapid_iterative_development_the_steps_to_completing_my_first_cli_gem.markdown

 After a couple days of "tinkering," my direction had solidified.
 I felt more confident in my idea, and so I started to rebuild the architecture of my gem using objects.
 I'm glad that I didn't start out working with objects right away because my confidence level was still a bit shaky around them and I think I would have abandoned ship and chosen a simpler project, not knowing what I was capable of.  **Seeing a working early prototype of my idea was motivating enough to help push me through later challenges.**

-This point of commitment, when I switched everything over to a mover "object oriented" structure, is where I jumped down the rabbit hole.
+This point of commitment (when I switched everything over to a more "object oriented" structure), is where I truly leapt into the point of no-return.
 I'd budgeted myself 1 week to do this project, so, at day 4, if I was going to come face-to-face with a regret, I'd have to compromise or make cuts without changing direction.
 This is why it's so critical to work out your fundamental ideas early so you're not in a position to make the detrimental decision to keep something that should be cut simply because of the time invested in it.

 I treated each portion of my program as a "feature."
 I would build something to the point of "just working," build an interacting feature, and then find that the previous feature would likely need an iteration because of the new interaction.
 I did ZERO polish until the last 2 days of development.

 Also, throughout this project, I tested, and tested often.
 This is a key tenant in the church of rapid iterative development.
 If I broke this rule and just "built" without testing for a long period of time, I ALWAYS paid for it in having to cut or rewrite what I'd wrote.
 There was one day when I was trying to take advantage of my kid's last day of daycare, so I parked myself at a coffee shop after dropping him off and feverishly worked to build as much as I could.
 I made the mistake of building for four hours without **thoroughly** testing, and toward the end of the day I realized I had 30 lines of useless code that I needed to replace.
 It was a dark moment.
 Despite the many years experience that I have in rapid iterative development, I still make this mistake.  **Never iterate without testing.**  You'd be surprised how many game developers still don't understand this.

 I wrapped up this project at around day eight.
 How did I know when it was done?
 The simple answer is... it's not done.
 But I know it's a decent working prototype because when I test it I find it useful, and I can imagine it being modified into a successful web app.
-At this point, it's a proof-of-concept that should be implemented with a data-sourcing method more efficient than web scraping.
+But at this point, it's a proof-of-concept that should be implemented with a data-sourcing method more efficient than web scraping.

 **Here are some of the problems I ran into during development and how I solved them...
 **